shmorri/docs-casa-prod/3.1.4/source/index.md

 - **Authentication scripts**: The Gluu Server leverages "interception scripts" to implement the user authentication process.
 For each type of 2FA credential that should be manageable in Casa (e.g. U2F keys, OTP apps, etc.), the corresponding authentication script **must be** enabled in Gluu.

-- **oxd**: Casa leverages the [oxd](https://oxd.gluu.org) OAuth 2.0 client software to leverage the Gluu Server for authentication.
+- **oxd**: Casa uses the [oxd](https://oxd.gluu.org) OAuth 2.0 client software to leverage the Gluu Server for authentication.
 Casa can use an existing oxd server, or a new instance of oxd can be deployed during [Gluu Casa installation](./administration/installation.md).

 More information is available in the Admin Guide, linked [below](#admin-guide).